ibalampanis/ai-ethics/guide.md

 </p>

 ## Examples of Controversial AI Applications
-This section aims to provide real-life examples of applications and tools that are powered by AI accross industries and display morally gray or/and legally undefined territories.
+This section aims to provide real-life examples of applications and tools that are powered by AI across industries and display morally gray or/and legally undefined territories.
 These examples showcase the pressing need for ethical considerations and clear regulations in the rapidly evolving and difficult to control field of artificial intelligence.
-It is important to emphasise that artificial intelligence should work for the common good and to help people and their lives rather than make them question the morality, law compliance or/and safety of its usage which is the case in the examples presented down below.
+It is important to emphasize that artificial intelligence should work for the common good and to help people and their lives rather than make them question the morality, law compliance or/and safety of its usage which is the case in the examples presented down below.
 For more examples you can visit the useful Github repository [Awful AI](https://github.com/daviddao/awful-ai), which lists and presents various cases of morally gray AI applications and tools.

 ### Photo-scraping scandal of IBM